List of people from the London Borough of Richmond upon Thames: People in Ham

 Ham's main feature is Ham Common which has a cricket pitch, a pond and woodland.
 A straight tree-lined path leads from Ham Common to Ham House, the most significant house in Ham.
-Several notable period houses in Ham cluster around the Common including the Cassel Hospital, Langham House and Ormeley Lodge, which is currently owned by Lady Annabel Goldsmith.
+Several notable period houses in Ham cluster around the Common including the Cassel Hospital, Langham House and Ormeley Lodge which, until her death in 2025, was owned by Lady Annabel Goldsmith.
 Victorian buildings include Latchmere House.
 In contrast, Langham House Close, to the west of Ham Common, completed in 1958, is an early example of brutalist architecture and just to the north of Ham Parade is Parkleys.
 Started in 1954 and completed in 1956, Parkleys was the first large-scale residential development by the pioneering SPAN Developments Ltd of Eric Lyons and Geoffrey Townsend.

 Past residents include John Henry Newman, later Saint John Henry Cardinal Newman (1801–1890), who spent some of his early years at Grey Court, Ham Street, Ham.
 The site is marked by a blue plaque.